ankitkmisra/SoC-2020-Gestures-for-3D-Space/README.md

 $ python3 main.py
 ```

 Obviously, you will need a webcam device to run this program.
+A plain white background (such as a wall) works best.

 [Here](https://docs.google.com/document/d/102jG50hdL8tQ0rB6SdlqAePl-nqStxj9l3GfbJ9Moic/edit) is a link to my final project's Software Requirements Specification (SRS) document.